linode/apl-docs/docs/for-devs/console/builds.md

 A Build in Otomi is a self-service feature for building OCI compliant images based on application source code.

 :::info
-Ask you platform administrator to activate Harbor to use this feature.
+Ask your platform administrator to activate Harbor to use this feature.
 :::

 :::info